The C4ET project

 - Reinforce skills of CSOs and other stakeholders involved or interested in the field of educating citizens on the energy transition

 - Reinforce skills of European citizens in the field of the energy transition.

 To reach these objectives, the project first identified existing educational practices at national level (in each of the six countries represented by the project).
-It then builds on these to provide innovative and pedagogical materials designed to reach (directly or indirectly) adult European citizens, helping them to feel concern about the energy transition, to reconsider their behaviour in lights of the information provided and to encourage them to move towards sustainability.
+It then builds on these to provide innovative and pedagogical materials designed to reach (directly or indirectly) European’s adults citizens, help them to feel concern about the energy transition, to reconsider their behaviour in lights of the information provided and to encourage them to move towards sustainability.

 The direct targets for the project are:

-- Civil Society Organizations (CSOs) and other stakeholders active in the education of citizens
+- Civil Society Organizations (CSOs) and other stakeholders engaged in the education of citizens

 - CSOs active or interested in raising awareness on general issues related to our development models (consumer associations…)

 - Final target publics are European adults citizens.